 For more detailed information see our Legislation section.

 You are lucky!
 The sites are hundreds and often thousands of years old and a direct link between the ancient past and the present.
 The sites are proof that people have lived in this area and conquered every environmental and climatic challenge thrown at them over millennia.
 If a site has survived on your property until now, in most cases it can be protected where it is and it won’t cause a constraint on the use of your land as a home.
-You can contact us for further information or the Office of Environment and Heritage.
+You can contact us for further information or the NSW Government.

 In northern Sydney there are literally thousands of sites, but most are not suitable for public visitation.
 There are a number of sites that Aboriginal custodians and land managers have agreed can be shown to groups and individuals and which are on established walking tracks.
 These are largely in National Parks, but also in Council reserves and parks.
 Due to data licensing restrictions and due to the risk of malicious vandalism the AHO does not publish the exact locations of sites to the public.